-8. Orange Line Improvement Project - Siemens Signal Instrument Components - Sole Source Contract Award
+8. Orange Line Improvement Project: Siemens Signal Instrument Components - Sole Source Contract Award

 Action would authorize the Chief Executive Officer (CEO) to execute MTS Doc.
-No. L1698.0-25 (in substantially the same format as Attachment A), a sole source award to Siemens Mobility, Inc. (Siemens), in the amount of \$427,849.39 for the purchase of Siemens signal instrument components.
+No. L1698.0-25, a sole source award to Siemens Mobility, Inc. (Siemens), in the amount of \$427,849.39 for the purchase of Siemens signal instrument components.